Stephen Miller Defends Donald Trump In Face Of Impeachment, Says His Enemies Are Deep State ‘Parasites’

-Donald Trump’s calls to China and Ukraine to investigate Joe Biden and his son, Hunter, have strengthened Democrats as impeachment proceedings against the president are underway.
+Donald Trump’s calls to China and Ukraine to investigate Joe Biden and his son, Hunter, have strengthened Democrats’ cause, as impeachment proceedings against the president are underway.
 As for Trump’s team, they continue to suggest that Trump is the victim of Democratic and “deep state” efforts to remove him from power.

 Stephen Miller, a senior adviser to Trump, claims that the president is battling the Washington “swamp” daily and calls on voters to support Trump in his battle against “radical leftist Democrats and socialists,” Breitbart reports.